 Is it any wonder, then, that the DAY OF JUDGMENT is soon coming?

-When Yeshua the Messiah appears, the final Judgment will take place.
+When YEHOVAH God appears, the final Judgment of Israel will take place.
 All the "preliminaries" will be finished.
-John declares: "But in the days of the voice of the seventh angel, when he shall begin to sound, THE MYSTERY OF GOD SHOULD BE FINISHED, as he hath declared to his servants the prophets" (Rev. 10:7).
+John declares: "But in the days of the voice of the seventh angel, when he shall begin to sound, THE MYSTERY OF GOD SHOULD BE FINISHED, as he hath declared to his servants the prophets" (Revelation 10:7).

 "The Day of the LORD"

 The prophet Haggai was inspired of YEHOVAH God to write, "For thus saith the LORD [YEHOVAH] of hosts; Yet once, it is a little while, and I will SHAKE THE HEAVENS, and the earth, and the sea, and the dry land: And I will shake all nations, and the desire of all nations [the much-awaited Messiah!] shall come: and I will fill this house [the end-time Temple of YEHOVAH which the Messiah will build in Jerusalem -- see Zechariah 6:12-13] with [My Shekinah] glory, saith the LORD [YEHOVAH] of hosts" (Haggai 2:6-7).